amanirmk/polyvibe/index.md

 ## Analyzing the Data

 Well now that we have all the information that we want, we need to do something with it!
-For my needs, simple graphs would suffice and so I used Matplotlib to generate some plots.
-If you use Matplotlib, you need to set `plt.switch_backend('Agg')` or it won't run properly on Heroku.
+For my needs, simple graphs would suffice and so I used Matplotlib to generate some plots. **If you use Matplotlib**, you need to set `plt.switch_backend('Agg')` or it won't run properly on Heroku.
 Here's a method involving the data I collected in the previous step.
 Note that you need some additional imports for this.
 ```
 import io, base64
 from urllib.parse import quote